 - Resume Fraud.
 The need for employers to have access to relevant job information is further underscored by the growth in resume fraud.
 According to Entrepreneur, up to 50% of all resumes and applications contain at least one fabrication.

 Effective Reference Check Practices

-Here are some sample questions to consider when conducting a reference check:
+Here are some sample questions to consider when conducting an employment reference check:

-- What is/was your relationship to the candidate?
+- What is/was your relationship with the candidate?
 And what is your job title?